Actipro/WPF-Controls/Documentation/topics/wizard/navigation-features/selection-changes.md

 ---
 # Selection Changes

-The selected page in the Wizard can be changed programmatically and numerous cancelable selection changed events fire whenever a page change occurs.
+The selected page in the Wizard can be changed programmatically and numerous cancelable selection changed events are raised whenever a page change occurs.

 ## Programmatically Getting or Setting the Selected Page